DaoChaShao/py-ng-BodyWise/README.md

 BodyWise is a personalized fitness and health guidance web application built with NiceGUI.

 BodyWise provides customised
-workout and wellness recommendations based on users’ BMI, and—if available—body fat percentage, gender, and lifestyle data.
+workout and wellness recommendations based on users’ BMI, and — if available — body fat percentage, gender, and lifestyle data.
 Whether you’re underweight, overweight, or simply aiming to optimise your physique, BodyWise helps you make smarter, data-driven decisions for your health and fitness journey.

 **PRIVACY NOTICE**
 This application may require inputting personal information or private data to generate customised suggestions,